-Generic Name: ZOLPIDEM EXTENDED-RELEASE - ORAL Pronounced: (ZOL-pi-dem) Ambien CR Oral Uses
+Generic Name: ZOLPIDEM - ORAL Pronounced: (ZOHL-pee-dem) Ambien Oral Uses

-Zolpidem is used for a short time to treat sleep problems (insomnia) in
+Zolpidem is used to treat sleep problems (insomnia) in

 adults.
-If you have trouble falling asleep, it helps you fall
+If you have trouble falling asleep, it helps you fall asleep faster, so

 When I was a teenager, there were rumors going around about combining aspirin and Coca-Cola.
 For instance, you should never combine the two when out with a guy because the combination produced an aphrodisiac.
 But the most popular rumor said that if you dropped an aspirin or two in a bottle of Coke and drank it, it gave you a real "high."
 Just like a shot of booze.
 But other hearsay warned of caution.
 That same combination could kill you.

 Well, all of the above have since proved to be nothing but urban legends.
 Some other combinations are not so harmless.
 A news item reports: "Researchers in Arizona warn that sleeping pills and sodas do not mix, and can in fact cause heartburn at night so severe that it disrupts sleep on a regular basis."